cgreenhalgh/daoplayer/docs/fileformat.md

 - `sections` - array of sections (see below)
 - `unitTime` - duration in sections of a "unit" of the song when dynamically choosing sections.
 Usually one bar, but may be one beat or a small number of beats or bars.
 Defaults to shortest section length.
 - `maxDuration` - greatest duration to which this track might be extended when dynamically choosing sections (seconds, default twice time to last section).
+- `defaultNextSectionCost` - default cost for transition from one section to the next section immediately following it (float, default 0)
+- `defaultEndCost` - default `endCost` for sections without an explicit `endCost` (see below) (float, default is 10,000)
 - `title` - descriptive, for human consumption only (string, optional)
 - `description` - descriptive, for human consumption only (string, optional)